moebiussurfing/ofxPresetsManager/README.md

 # Overview

-An **openFrameworks** addon to handle presets of several `ofParameter`'s nested into single or multiple `ofParameterGroup` containers.
+An **openFrameworks** add-on to handle presets of several `ofParameter`'s nested into single or multiple `ofParameterGroup` containers.

 Also *empowered* with a *nice GUI* and many *helpers* and customizations.